SAP/spartacus-docs/_pages/fsa/features/agents/fsa-speak-to-agent.md

 The available components are:

-- `CmsSyncPilotComponent` - a reusable component created for business users who can easily enable and configure the component through the Backoffice.
+- `CmsSyncPilotComponent` - a reusable component created for business users, who can easily enable and configure the component through the Backoffice.
 When triggered, calls the first available agent.
-In the default implementation, it is used throughout the steps of the quotation and application processes.
+In the default implementation, it is used throughout the quotation and application processes.
 - `GenericSyncPilotComponent` - a more restricted component, meant to be used by developers, who can configure it through HTML.
-When triggered, the component calls the first available agent, or, if the `agent` parameter is included in the request, that specific agent.
+When triggered, the component calls the first available agent, or a specific agent, if the `agent` parameter is included in the request.
 In the default implementation, this component is used on the product comparison table and on the **Find an Agent** page.

 ## Configuration